leethomason/OpenSaber/readme.md

 - **LED amplifier** The LED uses a 3 channel, 350ma (average) controller.
-  The microcrontroller uses an amplifier bridge made of 3 MOSFETS, resistors, and a copacitor.
+  The microcrontroller uses an amplifier bridge made of 3 MOSFETS, resistors, and a capacitor.
 Note the LED resistors are on the PCB and not off-board, as is conventional.

 - **LED** a 1 WATT Cree or Luxeon LED in a star configuration is typical.